ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 `def set_mode(mode: Literal["fast", "slow"]) -> None:...` means mode _must_ be one of those two strings.
 More recently, PEP 675 (Python 3.11) added `LiteralString`, a special type to mark literal strings for security-sensitive APIs.
 `LiteralString` is a subtype of `str` that static analyzers treat as strings that are either literal in the source or derived from other literal strings.
-The goal is to prevent untrusted or dynamic strings from flowing into places where they could cause injection attacks (SQL queries, shell commands, etc.).
+The goal is to prevent untrusted or dynamic strings from flowing into places where they could cause injection attacks (SQL queries, shell commands, etc.):
-For example:

 ```python
 # example_13.py